 If you're unsure about how many miles you've put on your shoes, there are a few other ways to tell if it might be time to retire the pair:

-- Test the midsole: "Take your thumb and press it into the center of the shoe, where the midsole is," said Dr. Miguel Cunha, podiatrist and founder of Gotham Foot Care in New York City.
+- Test the midsole: "Take your thumb and press it into the center of the shoe, where the midsole is," says Dr. Miguel Cunha, a podiatrist in New York City.
 "This area should feel soft and cushy.
 If it feels stiff and inflexible, this is likely a sign that it’s time for a new pair."

 - Test the bounce: Drop one of your shoes on a hard surface, from a few inches above.
-If it rocks back and forth for more than a half of a second after it lands, that could be a sign that the cushioning has lost its bounce, Cunha said.
+If it rocks back and forth for more than half of a second after it lands, that could be a sign that the cushioning has lost its bounce, Cunha says.